-The articles (Images and Documents) here provide a visual look at the world of police Captain Charles L. Albertson when he worked for the New York Police Department in the early 1900s.
-His hand typed and hand written autobiography provides information on his life in the NYPD and first hand accounts of crimes.
+The images and documents presented here provide a look at the world of Captain Charles L. Albertson from his career with the New York Police Department in the early 1900s and his life in Waverly, New York through his death in 1932 here in Orlando.

-The most in depth look at the life of Captain Charles L. Albertson spans most of the front page of the January 19, 1906 edition of The Waverly Free Press, the local news paper from his hometown.
+The most in depth look at the life of Captain Charles L. Albertson up to 1905 was published on the front page of the January 19, 1906 Waverly Free Press, his hometown newspaper.

 The news of Captain Charles L. Albertson’s death here in Orlando on October 28, 1932 was published on the front page of the Orlando Morning Sentinel on 29 October 1932.
 That same morning, the Orlando Library Board met and drafted Resolutions of Condolence in the Death of Charles L. Albertson.
 It is a beautiful tribute to his life and his gift to the people of Orlando as expressed in this excerpt:

-Finally, the obituary of Captain Charles L. Albertson was published in the Orlando Morning Sentinel 30 October 1932 page Two A.
+Finally, the obituary of Captain Charles L. Albertson was published in the Orlando Morning Sentinel on October 30, 1932 p.
+2 A.

 The Albertson Public Library no longer resides at the corner of Central and Rosalind, but Captain Charles L. Albertson will forever be regarded as the man who’s gift of books and vertical files forever changed Orlando and improved the lives of her residents.